RockefellerArchiveCenter/social-media-policy/index.md

 ## Posts, Likes, and Shares

-No postings on RAC social media should be initiated without approval as to tone and content from **_one_** of the following:
+No postings on RAC social media should be initiated without approval as to tone and content from one of the following:
 -	primary social media team lead (Director of Archives), or
-- back-up social media team lead (Assistant Director, Head of Reference), or
+-	back-up social media team lead (Assistant Director, Head of Reference, or the Research and Education designee), or
 -	RAC Assistant Director with responsibility over the subject matter of the post, or
 -	President of the RAC

-*Any postings which have the potential to be controversial in nature **must** be approved by the Director of Archives **or** the President of the RAC before being posted.
-When in doubt, seek this level of approval.*
+Any postings which have the potential to be controversial in nature must be approved by the Director of Archives or the President of the RAC before being posted.
+When in doubt, seek this level of approval.

 RAC social media accounts can follow the social media accounts of RAC’s donor/depositor organizations, professional organizations relevant to the RAC’s mission and activities, and other archival and cultural heritage institutions and organizations.
-RAC social media accounts should not follow personal accounts of individuals, including RAC staff personal accounts.
+RAC social media accounts may also follow accounts of individuals where the account is used primarily for professional purposes that relate to the RAC’s mission and activities, e.g., archivists, curators, historians, and philanthropy practitioners.
+RAC social media accounts avoid following accounts of individuals where those accounts are used primarily to make statements or to express personal opinions unrelated to the RAC’s mission and activities.

 RAC social media accounts may like and share postings made by organizations and individuals, including RAC staff, that comment on or mention the RAC’s activities and facilities, experiences at the RAC, and the work of RAC staff when such posts related to the staff member’s work for or at the RAC.

 ## Roles and Responsibilities